sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/bottom-up-parsing.md

 - Replacement of handle should lead towards the starting symbol.
     - Not every substring that matches the right side of the production is a handle (because not every substring that matches leads towards the starting symbol).

-If grammar 𝐺is unambiguous, then every right sentential form has only one handle {: .note}
+If grammar $G$ is unambiguous, then every right sentential form has only one handle {: .note}

 ## Problem

 - Sometime there could be multiple matches.
 - And replacing the leftmost (as we do) will not lead us towards the starting symbol.
-- Hence, selecting the correct handle is a problem in bottom up parsing.
+- Hence, **selecting the correct handle is a problem in bottom up parsing.**

 ## Example